madgik/exareme2/README.md

 1. Start Flower monitoring tool

-   by choosing a specific node to monitor
+   by choosing a specific worker to monitor

    ```
-   inv start-flower --node <NODE-NAME>
+   inv start-flower --worker <WORKER-NAME>
    ```

-   or start a separate flower instance for all of the nodes with
+   or start a separate flower instance for all of the workers with

    ```
    inv start-flower --all
    ```

-   Then go to the respective address on your browser to start monitoring the nodes.
+   Then go to the respective address on your browser to start monitoring the workers.

 1. Kill all flower instances at any point with